Action Tutoring is a national education charity that offers free maths and English tutoring to pupils facing disadvantage.

 We look for volunteers with:

--Solid subject knowledge in the area they wish to tutor, which may be demonstrated by a degree or grade B at A-level qualification (or equivalent) or relevant experience.
+Solid subject knowledge in the area they wish to tutor, which may be demonstrated by a degree or grade B at A-level qualification (or equivalent) or relevant experience.
+The ability to explain concepts clearly and patiently.
+A commitment to supporting pupils’ academic progress.

-We recognise that valuable experience can be gained through diverse routes.
-If your qualifications differ from those mentioned, we still encourage you to apply.
+We recognise that valuable experience can be gained through diverse routes, so if your qualifications differ from those mentioned - we still encourage you to apply!
 Please highlight any relevant experience or skills in your application.

 We welcome applications from volunteers across England, Wales, Scotland, and Northern Ireland.
-(Please note: This is a volunteer, unpaid position.)
+(Please note: this is a volunteer, unpaid position.)

 Details